Jutho/TensorKit.jl/docs/src/man/fusiontrees.md

 …, ``μ_{N-1}``.
 We henceforth refer to them as vertex labels, as they are associated with the vertices of the splitting tree.
-In the case of `FusionStyle(I) isa UniqueFusion`, the internal sectors ``e_1``, …, ``e_{N-2}`` are completely fixed, for `FusionStyle(I) isa MultipleFusion` they can also take different values.
+In the case of `FusionStyle(I) isa UniqueFusion`, the internal sectors ``e_1``, …, ``e_{N-2}`` are completely fixed, for the generic case they can also take different values.
 In our abstract notation of the splitting basis ``X^{a_1a_2…a_N}_{c,α}`` used above, ``α`` can be consided a collective label, i.e. ``α = (e_1, …, e_{N-2}; μ₁, … ,μ_{N-1})``.
 Indeed, we can check the orthogonality condition